British composer John Ramsay [born 1931] wrote four string quartets, two of which are named.

 String Quartet No. 4 is titled Charles Darwin, and is in one long movement of 22 minutes duration.
 It opens very quietly, so much so that it takes a little while to work out what is going on.
 Eventually a violin melody wanders over a sustained chord backing.
 A second violin comes into play.
 The mood gradually intensifies and the violin becomes a little frantic.
 A drop in the intensity and a long descending violin line introduces a new passage which is not unlike the recently reviewed John Tavener and Arvo Pärt.

 A strong chordal section takes over.
 The dynamics change frequently and there is much movement in the textures.
-A strong melodic phrase comes into play, repeated at a diminishing volume.
+A powerful melodic phrase comes into play, repeated at a diminishing volume.
 Now there is a peace, with the cello ruminating over a quietly sustained chord.
 A change in harmony brings a new mood.
 A folk-like melody in the violins is featured.
 This sounds very close to Simon and Garfunkel’s I’d rather be a hammer than a nail, the name of which escapes me for the moment.
 (El Condor Pasa?)
 This is picked up and repeated by the cello.
 The melody is retained, and variations on it are expressed.
 The cello repeats the melody at a quicker pace.
 Strangely, we then have a direct quote from All Creatures Great and Small.
 This is definitely English eccentricity.

 The melody now assumes an ethnic character with more emotional intensity than has been heard up until this time.
 There are some dissonant chords and it’s a very busy section that lasts for quite a while.
 Previous phrases are repeated and it leads to a crescendo which wanes ever so slowly.
 A brief pause is followed by a very dramatic passage which gradually leads into peace.
 The first violin states a lonely melody and the piece appears to be looking to the conclusion.
 Two violins feature in a touching moment which begins to build, but soon fades into the distance.